 One way of controlling pests is to use beneficial insects like ladybugs, lacewings, and parasitic wasps.
-Damsel bugs are also beneficial and you should encourage them in your garden.
+Damsel bugs are also helpful, and you should encourage them in your garden.

 Natural means of pest control are part of the organic response to defend a garden from pests.
-The Damsel Bug (or nabid bug) helps keep bad insects under control.
+The Damsel Bug (or Nabid bug) helps keep destructive insects under control.

 Identification

-These small bugs are tan or yellow-brown in color, with long front legs that they use to grip their prey.
+These small bugs are tan or yellow-brown, with long front legs that they use to grip their prey.
 When they fold their wings, they make an X pattern on their backs.

 The Usefulness of Damsel Bugs

-Farmers also find them useful in controlling the population of Colorado potato beetles, feeding on the eggs and nymphs.
+Farmers also find them helpful in controlling the population of Colorado potato beetles, which feed on the eggs and nymphs.

 The main difference is in the use of their beaks.
-Bugs can damage plants by piercing them with the beak and sucking out the sap.
+Bugs can damage plants by piercing them with their beaks and sucking out the sap.

-Damsel bugs (DBs) use this appendage instead to pierce prey, inject digestive enzymes to kill them.
-They then suck out the body contents, thus being harmless to plants.
+Damsel bugs (DBs) use this appendage instead to pierce prey and inject digestive enzymes to kill them.
+They then suck out the body contents, thus remaining harmless to plants.

 Their long and strong front legs enable them to move quickly.
 Therefore, they can eliminate vast numbers of pests before being devoured by other predators.